sky-chaser-high/adobe-illustrator-scripts/README.md

 ### Usage
 1. Run this script.
-   If you don't select an image, all images in the document will be targeted.
+   If you don't select an image, all images will be targeted in the document.
 2. Choose to replace or add the string.
    To replace, you can use regular expressions.
    To add, specify a string to be added to the beginning or end of the original file name, or both.